cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ### 4.2 Install from Source (for Developers)

 If you are a developer that likes to add new features we recommend our source set up.
-We start after you have created the virtual env with the install of our convenient `cloudmesh-installer` and creating a directory called `cm` in which we download the sources
+We start after you have created the virtualenv with the install of our convenient `cloudmesh-installer` and creation of the `cm` directory in which we download the sources

 ```bash
 (ENV3) you@yourlaptop $ mkdir ~/cm